overset/JP01/README.rst

 Risks
 -----

-- Ordering completely custom CNC milled parts in low quantities is expensive but not as much as you might think comparing to modern group buys
+- Ordering completely custom CNC milled parts in low quantities is expensive
-- You will be managing orders from multiple manufacturing vendors so choose your vendor wisely
+- You will be managing orders from multiple manufactures and vendors so choose wisely
-- I provide no warranty or guarantee that you will received exactly what was designed here from whichever vendors you choose.
-I will not be liable for any claims or damages.
+- I provide no warranties or guarantees.
+Use this information solely at your own risk.
+I am not liable for any claims, damages, etc.
-- If you modify the CAD designs, you will need to know what you're doing.
+- If you modify the CAD designs, you will need to know what you're doing and do so at your own risk.
+These models are provided as-is
-- The quality of the final product is as much the manufacturer chosen as it is the original design.
-Choose wisely
+- Even if you use these designs and a bad manufacturer, there is a good change you will receive very expensive paper weights

 Assets and Materials Needed
 ---------------------------

+**Use these files at your own risk***

 - `Arisu PCB v1.1`_ for gerber files